A canine alien abduction

-It was only when I got home that I noticed that my wallet had gone.
+It was only when I got home that I noticed that my wallet was missing.
 I've been looking for it ever since.
 The suspicious part of my mind suspects that the aliens stole from me.

 Ruby has tried many times since to contact them, without any success.

-I despair that may never see Loretta or my wallet again.
+I despair that I may never see Loretta or my wallet again.